Rover P5B Coupe In The Nude [Part 5]: The Engine

-Time to settle-down with a hot mug of tea and a biscuit, as we’ve got a lot to get through here!
+Time to settle-down with a hot mug of tea and a biscuit, as there’s a lot to get through here.
 As I write it’s 5 days to mid-winter, and it’s dark and cold and raining outside.
 What better than to watch Cyrille dismantle a Rover V8 engine.

 This isn’t meant to be an in-depth manual of how to strip the engine – that would take longer than is practical here, and is covered in the various workshop manuals you can buy.
 Rather, we look at stripping the engine’s main components in order to provide useful information for the majority of tasks that any reasonably skilled home mechanic could undertake.
 Hopefully this series is showing that pictures really are worth a thousand words.

 As the car being dismantled is a P5B, this part shows only the V8 engine.
 Apologies to P5 owners, but hopefully it will still be of interest to learn about the V8.

 Just to recap, here’s the engine in the car before removal.
 Quite a packed engine compartment:

 The front heater matrix is the large box at the top of this photo:

 Starting at the back of the engine compartment, here’s the front heater unit:

 Here you can see the front heater matrix with its insulation cover removed.
 The item mounted on the left of the matrix (as we look at it here) is the tap to shut-off the supply of water to the rear heater.
 These often stick through lack of use – they can normally be freed with some persistence (and a soaking in penetrating fluid):

 The engine bay with the front heater matrix removed, as well as the fan unit removed (on the right as we look at the photo):